Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-Then: Before his poster was hung on the bedroom walls of million of girls everywhere, DiCaprio initially became a household name after receiving an Oscar nomination for his role in the 1993 film, What's Eating Gilbert Grape?
+Then: Before his poster was hung on the bedroom walls of millions of girls everywhere, DiCaprio initially became a household name after receiving an Oscar nomination for his role in the 1993 film, What's Eating Gilbert Grape?
 During the 90s, he would also star in The Basketball Diaries, Marvin's Room, and The Man in the Iron Mask.
 Leo-mania was in full swing in the latter part of the decade, when Leonardo DiCaprio took the world (and ladies) by storm with his dreamboat roles in Romeo + Juliet (1996) and Titanic (1997).

 Now: Since becoming an ultimate Hollywood hunk, DiCaprio has built one of the most extensive and colorful film careers in history.
 With movies such as Catch Me If You Can, Gangs of New York, The Departed and The Wolf of Wall Street on his resume, the actor is truly a chameleon.
 He's had an impressive five Academy Award nominations, finally winning Best Actor for his role in 2016's The Revenant.
-DiCaprio is also well-known for his environmentalism, and produced a documentary on climate change, Before the Flood.
+DiCaprio is also well-known for his environmentalism and produced a documentary on climate change, Before the Flood.
 Plus, he’s still as handsome as ever.

 Jonathan Taylor Thomas

 Then: Jonathan Taylor Thomas was the ultimate teen heartthrob due to his role as mischievous teen Randy Taylor on Home Improvement.
 The young actor became the resident hottie on the hit show, which aired from 1991 to 1999.
 Prior to his success as Randy, Thomas had starred as Kevin Brady on the short-lived spin-off, The Bradys (1990).
 He also voiced Simba in The Lion King (1994).